Hybrid IT

 When it comes to the cyber security of your organisation, the first thing you need to understand is what data you hold or process.

-Put simply, you need to look at the current data you’re saving and decide whether or not you need it.
-If some of the information is not required, make sure you get rid of it properly – after all, cyber criminals can’t get hold of something that doesn’t exist.
+You need to assess your current data and decide whether you need it or not.
+If some of the information is not required, make sure you get rid of it properly – after all, cybercriminals can’t get hold of something that doesn’t exist.

-However, in order for you to get a complete understanding of your data, it’s important for you to know where it’s stored, how long it has been held for and who has access to it (more than who doesn’t).
+To get a complete understanding of your data, it’s important for you to know where it’s stored, how long it has been held for, and who has access to it (more than who doesn’t).

 2. Helps You Understand Your Threats